pvchaitanya8/AI-Powered-Video-to-GIF/README.md

-# Video to GIF Generator
+# AI Powered GIF Studio
 This project is a Streamlit web application that allows users to generate GIFs from videos with text overlays corresponding to spoken words in the video.
 The approach involves transcribing the video, identifying GIF-worthy fragments, and creating GIFs with text overlays.

 ## Features